-In addition to the User Facilities at the accelerators, other PSI laboratories are also open to external users, for example the Hot Laboratory operated by the Nuclear Energy and Safety Department that allows experiments to be performed on highly radioactive samples.
+In addition to the user facilities at the accelerators, PSI runs further laboratories that also provide support for external users, for example the Hot Laboratory operated by the Nuclear Energy and Safety Department that allows investigations on highly radioactive samples and components.